An Australian ‘Bachelor’ Contestant Might Be A Chinese Spy, And She’s Allegedly Just Fled Oz For China

 Reality dating show The Bachelor is known for having its fair share of drama.
 However, it appears that the Aussie version might be taking normal drama to the next level.
-A contestant on the Australian show had been previously accused of being a Chinese plant — and now, she’s seemingly just fled back to China and has “dropped off the face of the earth,” per the Daily Mail.
+A contestant on the Australian show had previously been accused of being a Chinese plant — and now, she’s seemingly just fled back to China and has “dropped off the face of the earth,” per the Daily Mail.

-Kristen Czyszek, 24, sparked rumors of a conspiracy almost immediately upon the beginning of the show when she introduced herself in Mandarin to Bachelor Matt Agnew.
+Kristen Czyszek, 24, sparked rumors of a conspiracy almost immediately upon the beginning of the show, when she introduced herself in Mandarin to Bachelor Matt Agnew.
 She then repeatedly asked Agnew, as well as other contestants, if they had even been to the Asian country, as reported in a previous Daily Mail article.

 “I’ve been living in China for the past two years,” she said.
 “Have you ever been to China?
 Yeah, no, you have to go to China.”